ZueFe/baseballcz-stats/doc/installation.rst

 Required Libraries
 ******************

-To install the requires libraries open command line in the main directory of the API.
+To install the required libraries, open the command line in the main directory of the API.

 If you'd like to install and use *remote* module, run the following command::